dudintv/dudin.tv/content/articles/windowed-vizartist.md

 ---
-title: "Windowed mode for VizArtist 3"
+title: 'Windowed mode for VizArtist 3'
-description: "Yes, you can make classic VizArtist working in window."
+description: 'Yes, you can make classic VizArtist working in window.'
 date: 2015-04-07 12:08:10 +0300
 tags: artist
 ---